-On December 15, 2014, the Board of County Commissioners adopted the Weld County Road 49 Access Control Plan.
+On December 15, 2014, the Board of County Commissioners adopted the Weld County Road 49 Access Control Plan (ACP).
 You can find a copy of the plan on this webpage.
-If you have any questions about an access location, please contact Elizabeth Relford at email@example.com .
+If you have any questions about the ACP, please contact Elizabeth Relford, Weld County Transportation Manager, at firstname.lastname@example.org or Jim Flesher, Weld County Transportation Planner, at email@example.com.

 The goal of the ACP is to preserve the functional integrity (safety, capacity, and mobility) of WCR 49 in order to efficiently move people and goods along the corridor in the safest manner possible.

-The purpose of this planning effort is to work closely with residents, property owners, local government agencies and the business community to develop a detailed, long-range Access Control Plan for WCR 49.
-The plan will evaluate traffic accidents, congestion, and sight distances as well as make recommendations for future improvements, such as access modifications, and road/intersection improvements.
+In order to achieve this goal, the county worked closely with residents, property owners, local government agencies and the business community to develop a detailed, long-range Access Control Plan for WCR 49.
+The plan evaluated traffic accidents, congestion, and sight distances and made recommendations for improvements, such as the intersection improvements at WCR 22 and WCR 44.

 Some ACP objectives include: